bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 6: 01:37:22

-Yes because we have to the server needs to verify that the operation that we realized with the amount are correct without knowing the amount itself.
+Yes because we have to the server needs to verify that the operation that we realized with the amount is correct without knowing the amount itself.
 So, yes.
 But it's something I mean, I don't know what I don't know exactly how to define homomorphic encryption, right?